Frequently Asked Questions

-This is a good question.
-One we are most often asked and one that is nearly impossible to answer effectively.
-As a potential client, you deserve to know how a firm that may be managing your hard-earned money has performed.
-It’s easy to talk a good game, but when the rubber meets the road, how have we done?
+This is one question we are most often asked and one that is nearly impossible to answer effectively.
+As a potential client, you deserve to know how a firm that is managing your hard-earned money has performed.
 We do not expect our clients to blindly trust us.
 However, it is difficult to provide a general answer to this question.
 An investment return is based, in part, on the allocation.
 Different clients have different allocations.
 One client may be in nearly all cash (for strategic reasons appropriate for that client), while another may have 80% of their portfolio in stocks.
 These two clients with very different allocations will also have very different investment returns.
 Which is more accurate?
 Each allocation and return is entirely accurate for that individual.
 This is why it is important to discuss your situation so we can make projections based on an allocation that may be right for you.
-We can then speak generally about how others in situations as close to yours as possible have performed.
+We can then speak generally about how others in a similar allocation profile as close to yours have performed.

 25. WHAT FACTORS DO YOU CONSIDER WHEN YOU RECOMMEND AN ASSET ALLOCATION?

 Our objective is to know our clients and to create an allocation designed to meet their unique needs and goals.
 To accomplish this, we learn as much as we can about where that client has been, what resources they have available, their employment, goals, risk tolerance, and myriad other factors.
 We blend these personal factors with our thoughts and projections on the economy and financial markets.
-We run statistical calculations using complex software programs—adding the human element of reason and experience—to generate what we think is an appropriate investment allocation for a client.
+We run statistical calculations using complex software programs, adding the human element of reason and experience, to generate what we think is an appropriate investment allocation for a client.
 We then find what we consider to be the best stocks, institutional mutual funds**, retail mutual funds**, exchange traded funds**, and private investments for each asset class we have identified within your allocation.
-Never content, we monitor this allocation and take changing market forces and changing client needs and objectives into consideration.
-What was appropriate last week may not be appropriate any longer.
+We monitor this allocation along with the changing market forces and our client's evolving needs and objectives into consideration.
+What was appropriate last week may no longer be appropriate now and in the future.
 We engage in thoughtful research, contemplation, discussion and timely action.